MarioJrodas/osticket-prereqs/README.md

 ---

-6. Configure IIS for PHP
+Step 6.
+Configure IIS for PHP

-	- Open IIS as Administrator.
+	- Open IIS as Admin
 	- Click PHP Manager, then select Register New PHP Version.
 	- Locate the PHP folder on the C:\ drive, open it, and select the php-cgi.exe file.
 	- Click OK, then restart IIS.